priyathamv/vehicle-telemetry-system/README.md

 ## System Design Assumptions

-1. Data frequency: Vehicles send data every 5 seconds.
+1. Data frequency: Vehicles send data every 10 seconds.
 2. Fleet size: Initially designed for 10,000 vehicles, scalable to millions.
-3. Data retention: Raw data kept for 1 year
+3. Data retention: Raw data kept for last 6 months
 4. Latency requirements: Near real-time processing for rule-based actions (within 10 seconds).
 5. Report generation: Daily and monthly reports are pre-calculated and stored.
 6. Speed limit: Default global speed limit of 70 km/h, configurable per region.
 7. Time zones: All timestamps are in UTC, conversion to local time happens in the application layer.

 ## Storage estimates
-- Assuming 1 million vehicles sending events every 5 seconds<br>
+- Assuming 1 million vehicles sending events every 10 seconds<br>
-- Total no of events per day per vehicle = 17,280 events<br>
+- Total no of events per day per vehicle = 8,640 events<br>
-- Total no of events per day for 1 million vehicles = 17,280 * 1 million<br>
+- Total no of events per day for 1 million vehicles = 8,640 * 1 million<br>
 - Each event size = ~50 bytes<br>
-- Total size of all events per day = 17,280 events * 1 million * 50 bytes = 8,640 GB = 8.6 TB<br>
+- Total size of all events per day = 8,640 events * 1 million * 50 bytes = 4,320 GB = 4.3 TB<br>
-- Total size of all events per year = 365 days * 8.6 TB = 3,139 TB<br>
+- Total size of all events for last 6 months = 180 days * 4.3 TB = 774 TB<br>

 ## Server estimates
-- Total no of requests per day = 17,280 * 1 million (from above)
+- Total no of requests per day = 8,640 * 1 million (from above)
 - Total no of requests per second (distributed equally) = 2,00,000 requests
 - Assuming each server can handle 6,400 requests per second
 - Minimum no of servers needed = 2,00,000 / 6,400 = ~32 servers